• Skip to content

 • blurred vision or dark floating spots in their vision.

-It’s very important to take your child to the GP if they have a weakened immune system and have the symptoms described above.
+It’s very important to take your child to the GP if they have a weakened immune system and they also have the symptoms above.

 See your doctor immediately if you’re pregnant and you think you might be infected.

 You know your child best.
-If your child seems unwell, trust your instincts and seek medical attention.
+If your child seems unwell, seek medical attention.

 Toxoplasmosis treatment